ChunMinChang/AudioBehaviorCheck/README.md

 - Able to let DeviceChangeCallback to notify users what exact change is
 - Need to find a way to fire device-changed events without manually unplugging/plugging devices.
 (Is it possible?)
+  - If there is more than 2 devices on input or output side, we can use ```AudioDeviceUtils::ChangeDefaultDevice``` to change the default device.
+    The default-device-changed callback should be fired in this case.
+    (NOTE: ```AudioDeviceUtils::ChangeDefaultDevice``` should be moved to other module)
 - Test some APIs that might use mutex inside AudioUnit and see if they will lead to a deadlock.

 ## Tests